-14 Feb KCS® and ITIL®v3 – Complementary Methodologies
+14 Feb KCS® and ITIL® 4 – Complementary Methodologies

 Questions are often raised about which methodology should we follow, X or Y or Z?
 My answer is all of them, or at least bits of them!
 There is no one source of truth, and no methodology is likely to answer all your issues, or be the best way of doing something for your organisation.
 The answer is to consider them all, and pick the most appropriate aspects of each.
 ITIL, which emphasizes that it is non-prescriptive, never says you must do what it says.
 It talks about adopting ITIL, but adapting it to meet your needs.
 I would extend that to also looking at other methodologies, and taking the best of all of them.
 Consider them, learn from them, and use what will work for you, modified as needed.

 With respect to Knowledge Management I have often had people saying “ITIL is best” or “KCS is best”.
 I say, “KCS is complementary to ITIL”.
 There are significant differences however.
 ITIL is a very broad IT Service Management methodology.
 KCS is more focused on the capture and reuse of knowledge in service management, but not just in IT.
-ITIL’s Knowledge Management ‘process’ is only one of 26 ITIL processes.
+ITIL’s Knowledge Management ‘practice’ is only one of 34 ITIL 4 practices.
 It is very much wider in scope but does not go as deep as KCS.

 Knowledge about IT Services vs. knowledge to solve customer issues

-ITIL talks of a Service Knowledge Management System (SKMS) which encompasses all the knowledge about IT Services.
+ITIL’s Knowledge Management Practice must have a defined scope but, potentially, encompasses all the knowledge about Services across the organisation.
 This, of course, covers a very wide area and may be stored in many forms and presented in different ways.
-This may include contracts and agreements, design documentation, processes and procedures, operational information, support information – you name it!
+This may include contracts and agreements, design documentation, practices, processes and procedures, operational information, support information – you name it!
 The focus is on ensuring such knowledge is in the right place, available to appropriate people, has clear ownership, is maintained, and retains its integrity.
-All good stuff but not very specific.
+All good but not very specific.

-ITIL’s IM process is focused on restoring service as soon as possible after a failure.
+ITIL’s IM practice is focused on restoring service as soon as possible after a failure.
 PM is focused on finding and eliminating the root cause of Incidents or, at least, finding better work-arounds.
-The knowledge about how incidents can be resolved is held in what ITIL calls a Known Errors Data Base (KEDB) which is of course, part of the SKMS.
-The KEBD is heavily used by IM, however ITIL says Known Error records (KEs) should be created and updated by Problem Management.
+The knowledge about how incidents can be resolved is held in what ITIL calls Known Error records (KEs) which are, of course, only part of the knowledge about Services.
+KEs are heavily used by IM, however ITIL says they should be created and updated by Problem Management.
 That presupposes that someone considers an Incident to be important enough to raise a Problem.
 If not, Incidents for which there is no KE should be matched against other Incident records.

 In KCS, the Solve Loop is the request-response workflow, whereas the Evolve Loop reflects on and learns from tasks performed in the Solve loop.
 Sound similar?
 If you like, IM does the ‘Solve Loop’, PM does the ‘Evolve Loop’ or at least the KCS Content Health practice.
 There are differences though!